 Where practicable, the review will be undertaken by one or more of the members of the First-tier Tribunal who made the decision to which the review relates.

 If the First-tier Tribunal decides to review the decision on its own initiative, it will tell the parties of the reasons why the decision is being reviewed and it will invite the parties to provide their views and whether the matter can be determined without a hearing.

 Any review of a decision does not have any impact on the time limit for appealing the decision.
-If you choose to appeal the Tribunal’s decision, you must still do so within the specified time limits.
+If you choose to appeal the First-tier Tribunal’s decision, you must still do so within the specified time limits.